 Arthritis in the Spine - A Full Spectrum of Care

-University Hospitals’ nationally recognized spine specialists are dedicated to treating spinal arthritis with a wide range of sophisticated treatments that can reduce inflammation and provide arthritis pain relief.
+University Hospitals’ nationally recognized spine specialists are dedicated to treating arthritic spine symptoms with a wide range of sophisticated treatments that can reduce inflammation and provide arthritis pain relief.

 Due to the expertise and experience of our team, our UH spine program is one of only 20 programs in the U.S. to be designated a Center of Excellence by the National Spine Institute.
-Our multidisciplinary team takes a comprehensive, yet individualized approach to treating your spinal arthritis symptoms and the underlying causes.
-Together, we are focused on your improved spine health and higher quality of life.
+Our multidisciplinary team takes a comprehensive, yet individualized approach to treating your arthritic spine and the underlying causes.
+Together, we are focused on your improved spine health and provide you with a higher quality of life.

-Understanding Types and Risk Factors of Spinal Arthritis
+Understanding Types and Risk Factors of Arthritis in the Spine

 Arthritis of the spine leads to severe pain and inflammation and can make it difficult for you to stand, sit or walk.
 Spinal joints withstand a significant amount of pressure, making them particularly prone to developing arthritis.
 If you are diagnosed with arthritis of the spine, this means your facet joints, which facilitate movement in the spine and allow you to bend, twist and stretch have experienced cartilage breakdown.

-There are two common types of arthritis of the spine including:
+There are two common types of arthritis in the spine:

 - Rheumatoid arthritis: An autoimmune disorder where the body attacks and destroys joint cartilage.

-A Multi-Disciplinary Approach to Caring for Spinal Arthritis
+A Multidisciplinary Approach to Caring for an Arthritic Spine

 Our expert spine team is comprised of a variety of highly trained clinical specialists who work closely together to design individualized spinal arthritis treatment plans for your specific needs and goals.
 Your spine team members may include: